Chinese Man (band)

-Chinese Man is a French trip hop band formed in 2004 and originally from Aix-en-Provence.
+Chinese Man is a French trip hop band formed in 2004 and originally from Aix-en-Provence, Provence-Alps-French Riviera.

 History

-They are influenced by hip-hop, funk, dub, reggae and jazz.
+They are influenced by hip hop, funk, dub, reggae and jazz.

 Chinese Man is composed of DJ Marseille Zé Mateo and High Ku and beatmaker SLY.
 Beatmakers Leo le Bug and Le Yan also revolve around the group and participate in the composition of several pieces.
-Frequent live additions to the crew include Taiwan MC, MC Youthstar and ASM (Green T & FP).
+Frequent live additions to the crew include Taiwan MC, Youthstar and ASM (Green T & FP).
 The audiovisual content for which they are well-known is produced by Fred&Annabelle, and VYZ Team.
 The group's song "I've Got That Tune" was chosen by Mercedes-Benz for its promotional campaign and by the 35th French Film Festival in Hong Kong as its theme.

-Chinese Man Records is a label run by the band, based in Marseille, France.
+Chinese Man Records is a record label run by the band, based in Marseille.

 Culture

 The group has explained that Chinese Man is the name of the first track the collective produced together in 2004.
 The track got its name from a vocal sample saying Chinese Man, and they kept that name for the band and for the related label Chinese Man Records (aka CMR).